Joche Albert Ly: Early life and Brotherhood

 Joche Albert was born to a Christian family, and upon baptism was given the name "Andrew".
 He entered the Marist Brothers juniorate in Beijing in 1921.
 He went on to make his first vows in 1931, and his perpetual profession in 1935, whereupon he took the name Joche Albert.
 Then, from 1940 to 1944, he studied at Fu Jen Catholic University, where he was a keen student of Chinese literature, while in his free time he would study both French and English until he mastered them both.

 Living under the PLA

 He then moved to Yantai (Chefoo), where he enjoyed teaching Science until the PLA conquered that city, forcing him to study Marxism in the makeshift university of Laiyang.
 In March 1946 he fled Che Foo, and subsequently found himself permanently on the move, not only protecting himself, but also working hard, far and wide to ensure the safety and the strength of the many Catholic communities in the increasingly oppressive state.
-He moved to Qingdao, then to Shanghai, before moving to Shangdong in Drongpa County, Tibet, and founding Ming Teh Secondary School there.
+He moved to Qingdao, then to Shanghai, before moving to Shandong in Drongpa County, Tibet, and founding Ming Teh Secondary School there.
 But in February 1949, he returned to Shanghai, then travelled to Chongqing, and moved again to Xichang, where he was assigned as the superior.